Policy Number: I-16

 16.1 Multiple Degrees

-Students may be eligible to graduate with multiple degrees or certificates, provided the content of the curricula differ by at least twenty-five percent.
+Students may be eligible to graduate with multiple degrees or certificates, provided the content of the curricula differ by at least twenty-five percent of credit hours.
 However, students are not eligible to receive more than one degree in the same curriculum.
-For example, a student earning an AS in Engineering will be ineligible to receive an AS in Engineering with a Computer Science Specialization.
+For example, a student earning an AS in Engineering: Computer Science will be ineligible to receive an AS in Science: Computer Science.